tejeeshr-spektra/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/GettingStarted-V2.md

 ## ✅ Pre-requisites

-Before starting this lab you should have:
+Before starting this lab, you should have:

 - **Store Performance report** (`StorePerformanceReport.pbix`) — provided for you at `C:\LabFiles\` on the lab virtual machine.
 No prior lab or setup is required.
 - **Basic familiarity with Power BI Desktop** — report pages, visuals, and the Visualizations pane.